-During the incarcerated person interviews, all incarcerated persons interviewed stated that staff assisted them in access in the yard (pushing the wheelchair over the curb near the elevator).
+During the incarcerated person interviews, all incarcerated persons interviewed stated that staff assisted them in accessing the yard (e.g., pushing the wheelchair over the curb near the elevator).
 The incarcerated persons also report that staff assist them when navigating the ramp leading to the yard.